VIEW THE GALLERY

 Today's cameras, while technologically superior, miss that tactile, nostalgic essence.
 Millennials like me briefly knew the era of film before the digital wave took over, leaving us with a subtle longing for something more tangible.
 Instagram and the rise of 'hipsterism' partly filled this void and breathed new life into the art of photography.

 Gen Z's relationship with technology is complex.
 They are digital natives, yet they often find themselves drawn to more tangible, 'retro' technologies.
 This is evidenced by the revival of film photography.
-Kodak's film sales, for instance, have seen an uptick of roughly 5% year over year recently, indicating a renewed interest in the medium.
+Kodak's film sales, for instance, have seen an uptick of roughly 5% year-over-year in the last few years, indicating a renewed interest in the medium.
 Retailers like Urban Outfitters are capitalizing on this trend, selling refurbished Polaroid cameras at premium prices.
 Disposable cameras become a hot commodity every summer, particularly among high schoolers.

 Parallel to this retro resurgence is the advancement in AI image generation.
 Tools like Dall-E, Midjourney, Stable Diffusion, and others represent a frontier in creative technology, turning words into images and reimagining existing pictures in novel styles.